jenskutilek/FiraSystemFontReplacement/README.md

 These fonts are intended as a system font replacement on Mac OS X 10.10 Yosemite.

 They are based on the Fira Sans font family and are licensed under the Open Font License (OFL) 1.1 or later.
-This package has been prepared by Jens Kutilek <https://github.com/jenskutilek/FiraSystemFontReplacement/>.
+This package has been prepared by Jens Kutilek <https://github.com/jenskutilek/FiraSystemFontReplacement>.

 How to install:
 ---------------

+Download and unzip the font files from <http://www.kutilek.de/download/fira-system-fonts.zip>.

 Copy the 3 font files into the Library/Fonts folder inside your user folder.
 If your library folder is invisible, use the menu command "Go to folder" in your user folder and enter "Library/Fonts".